 Siloam Springs, Arkansas incorporated as a town in 1881.
+The Fire Department was not officially established in the city ordinances until 1892.
 An insurance map from 1897 on file with the Siloam Springs Museum references a fire department on the creek downtown, which included 20 men, a hose reel, and a hook & ladder truck.
-The Fire Department was not officially established in the city ordinances until 1901.
 The fire station was close to the current location of Fire Station 2, and its building also housed city offices, the jail, library, and the hospital.

 Photo courtesy of Siloam Springs Museum.